t-mw/gw2-arbitrage/README.md

 The shopping list may contain a mix of components (e.g. Trouser Padding) and raw materials required for that component (e.g. Bolts of Silk + Thread).
 This is because the tool considers your effect on the market when you buy materials from the trading post.
 For example, after buying enough Bolts of Silk and Thread to craft 100 x Trouser Padding, you may push the price of the materials high enough that it becomes cheaper to simply buy the Trouser Padding already crafted.
+Similarly, the tool considers your effect on the market when you sell many items.
-Although most existing tools ignore this effect, not accounting for it results in overestimating profits when crafting large amounts of items.
+Although most existing tools ignore this effect, not accounting for it results in overestimating profits when crafting and selling large amounts of items.

 ## Cache